Dear Hormones,

 Peak Productivity Years

-Between 27-42, men and women will peak in their productivity.
+Between 27 and 42, men and women will peak in their productivity.
 The amount produced during this phase of our lives is staggering in comparison to our other phases.
 It seems as though we have an unlimited amount of energy, drive, and capacity.
 Hormones are fundamental to this phase.

 When they are living at their peak capacity already, where do they get the time and energy they need for family and friends?
 They borrow from their hormonal system.